 Cuvier apparently didn't care to tag along to Australia.
 He made his greatest discoveries in his laboratory, examining natural history specimens.
 He enjoyed the advantage of rifling through Napoleon's booty from other countries, assembling what was, at that time, probably the best museum collection anywhere.
 In addition, he cultivated a huge network of associates and informants who provided him with material.
 Much of what reached Cuvier consisted of "proxies" — illustrations of specimens.
 Even then, he reached remarkable conclusions.
 He identified a pterosaur fossil found by Cosimo Allesandro Collini as a flying reptile, an unheard-of (but correct) identification.
 He identified the giant fossil found at Maastricht as a marine lizard (another spot-on identification).
 He lacked the ability he was rumored to have, to reconstruct an entire animal from a single bone, but he did say he could pinpoint what type of animal it was from such scant evidence.
 With so many advantages at home, Cuvier saw little reason to travel, and even refused an opportunity to visit Egypt.
 In fact, he didn't think much of those who spent a lot of time in the field, calling their observations "broken and fleeting."

 Cuvier's life and work preceded what were arguably the most popular (the naming of dinosaurs by Sir Richard Owen) and important (the theory of natural selection proposed by Charles Darwin and Alfred Russel Wallace) events in paleontology.
 Modern geology is based largely on the principle of gradualism or uniformitarianism, a school of thought maintaining that the present-day Earth has been shaped slowly by everyday forces of erosion and deposition.
-Because Cuvier believed that the Earth had been beset by a series of catastrophes, some modern geologists regard his views as a bit quaint.
-(The asteroid impact theory of dinosaur extinction has vindicated him rather well.)
+Because Cuvier believed that the Earth had been beset by a series of catastrophes.
 Had Cuvier lived a generation later, his views might have been different, but he died convinced of the fixity of species.
 In Cuvier's time, the only explanation offered for evolution was by Lamarck, and Lamarck believed that species could pass on to their offspring characteristics that they had acquired during their lives.